DavidLAndrews/data-act-broker-backend/APISubmissionGuide.md

 # Submission Process
 - Note: When pinging for status in any step, do not do it constantly, limit it to once every 5 seconds or longer.

+## Login Process

+### Login to Max
+- Step 1: call `/vi/max_cert_login` (POST) to login to MAX using a certificate **Not yet implemented**
+  - Payload:
+    - `cert_path`: string, absolute path of the MAX certificate file
+    - `service`: string, broker website the user is attempting to access
+  - Response:
+    - `ticket`: string,represents the verification that a user successfully logged into max.
+The ticket comes from the url the Max login service sends
+    - `service`: string, broker website the user is attempting to access

+- Step 2: call `/v1/max_login/` (POST) current broker login endpoint for logging into broker using MAX login
+  - Payload:
+     - `ticket`: string, represents the verification that a user successfully logged into max.
+The ticket comes from the url the Max login service sends
+     - `service`: string, broker website the user is attempting to access
+  - Response:
+    - `user_id`: int, database identifier of the logged in user, part of response only if login is successful
+    - `name`: string, user's name, part of response only if login is successful
+    - `title`: string, title of user , part of response only if login is successful
+    - `skip_guide`: boolean, indicates whether or not the user has requested to skip introductory materials, part of response only if login is successful
+    - `website_admin`: boolean, describes a super-user status, part of response only if login is successful
+    - `affiliations`: list, indicates which agencies this user is a part of and what permissions they have at that agency, part of response only if login is successful
+        - `agency_name`: string, name of agency user is affiliated with
+        - `permission`: string, permission type for user (reader, writer, submitter, website_admin, fabs)
+    - `message`: string, login error response "You have failed to login successfully with MAX", otherwise says "Login successful"
+    - `errorType`: string, type of error, part of response only if login is unsuccessful
+    - `trace`: list, traceback of error, part of response only if login is unsuccessful
+    - `session-token` (**Not yet implemented**): string, a hash the application uses to verify that user sending the request is logged in, part of response only if login is successful

 ## DABS Submission Process

 ### Upload A, B, C Files
 - Step 1: call `/v1/submit_files/` (POST) to create the submission
+  - Header:
+     - `X-Session-ID`: string, session token id
   - Payload:
      - `appropriations`: string, file A name
      - `program_activity`: string, file B name